-Osteoporosis is a disease characterized by a decrease in bone density and is prevalent in elderly individuals.
-Osteoporosis is common in women who have low levels of estrogen.
-A study which induced osteoporosis in rats found that those on ashwagandha supplementation did not show bone loss and retained their biomechanical bone strength5.
-This led researchers to the conclusion that ashwagandha was preventing the normal mechanisms of bone density loss in osteoporosis, likely because it contains estrogen-like molecules.
+A loss in bone density is prevalent in elderly individuals, especially in women who have low levels of estrogen.
+A study which caused a decrease in bone density in rats found that those on ashwagandha supplementation did not show bone loss and retained their biomechanical bone strength.*5 This led researchers to the conclusion that ashwagandha was preventing the normal mechanisms of bone density loss, likely because it contains estrogen-like molecules.*

 GABA Receptor Activity of Ashwagandha

 GABA receptors bind GABA, a very common neurotransmitter in your brain.
 If you’re not familiar with GABA, just know that alcohol binds the same receptors and mimics GABA’s effect of relaxation and calm—similar to how alcoholic drinks can produce a calming effect.
 Ashwagandha was found to increase the sensitivity of these receptors, effectively making it easier for your body to promote its own relaxation.* It also mimics GABA neurotransmitters to bind GABA receptors which can help lead to direct relaxation.*6

 It’s important to note that neither ashwagandha nor alcohol binds your GABA receptors, as well as GABA, does!
 To promote long-term relaxation and digestive health, make sure that you take proper self-care to keep your neurotransmitters in balance.

 To learn more about GABA, sex hormones, and women’s health, check out our recent blog post.

 Ashwagandha is found in Adaptacin™.
 This adrenal support formula utilizes the highest quality, most scientifically validated compounds currently available.* All botanicals are standardized for maximum efficacy and are classified as adaptogens.
 We use the most bioavailable forms of nutrients.